robertkist/cmoria_rpg/README.md

 - All kinds of melee and ranged weapons
 - A magic and abilities system

+## Repo Contents

+Included:

+- Source code for the game and its toolchain (C, Python)
+- Raw art sources (Photoshop)
+- Developer documentation

+Not included:

+- Game design documents
+- Prototypes
+- Concept art and reference art

 ## Building

 - on MacOS: you can build for all platforms except Win, Linux